-Q: What are the functions of Content tab toolbar?
+Q17) What are the functions of the Content tab toolbar?

-Q: What is the function of Content tab?
+Q18) What is the function of the Content tab?

-Content tab offers a list of components, included in reference sets.
-Content tab offers the following information:
+Ans: The content tab offers a list of components, included in reference sets.
+The content tab offers the following information:

 1. Value - Displays the component’s value.

-2. Origin – This indicates the source of component.
+2. Origin – This indicates the source of the component.
 Options are: & User

 3. Time to Live - Show the remaining time until this component is removed.

 4. Date Last Seen - shows the date and time on which it was last identified on the network.

 Ans: QRadar SIEM generates a backup archive of configured information daily at midnight, by default.
 The backup archive comprises of configured information, from the previous day.
 QRadar SIEM enlists all backup archives on the specific window, which is the first displayed window to access the Backup and Recovery attribute on the Admin tab.